linck5/subtitle-editor-back/docs/api.md

 ### OrderBy parameters
 `orderby` parameters accept a comma-separated list of sort keys.
 Each key sorts ascending by default, but may be reversed with the `desc` modifier, separated from the key with a space.
 Example usage for listing users:
-`GET /users?orderBy=branchCount desc,name`
+`GET /users?orderBy=nodeCount desc,name`
-This will put users with more branches first, and then users with the same number of branches sorted by name.
+This will put users with more nodes first, and then users with the same number of nodes sorted by name.

 ### Parameters / Input
 Parameters are appended to the query string with a `?`: